ShrootBuck/Extropic/slides.md

 [click]

-Cold: it's frozen, stuck in whatever valley it happened to start in. *(drag cold)*
+Cold: each walker freezes in the valley nearest where it started.
+That is why the orange histogram has three peaks instead of matching the dashed equilibrium curve. *(drag cold)*

 [click]